Does Renewing a Mortgage Early Cost or Save You Money?

 For example, if you are planning to start a family, want to pay for home renovations, or pay for your child’s tuition, you may want to tap into your home equity to meet your current financial goals.

 Federally-regulated financial institutions use the mortgage stress test to determine if borrowers can afford their mortgages in the current market and if interest rates increase.
-If you decide to renew your mortgage with a new federally-regulated lender, you will be subject to the mortgage stress test.
+If you decide to switch to a new federally-regulated lender, you’ll have to pass the mortgage stress test again.
+That means qualifying at a higher rate—even if your actual rate is lower.

 You will need to prove that you can afford payments at a qualifying interest rate that is usually higher than your actual mortgage rate.
 And if you don’t qualify, then you will either have to stick with your current lender or switch to a lender that isn’t required to use the mortgage stress test, such as a private lender.